szolgyen/LymphDx/docs/status_and_roadmap.md

 - Per-report pipeline error handling and non-zero failure when all reports fail.
 - Reproducible environment lock and dependency tracking.

+Current practical constraint from recent backend trials:

+- Cross-backend portability is bounded by a compatibility matrix (model architecture support, CUDA/driver stack, engine-specific kernels), not just adapter wiring.
+- As of current host tests, HF remains the reliable production path for MedGemma/OpenBioLLM.
+- In the current repository state, non-HF backends are represented by placeholder adapters and remain implementation targets.

 ## What Is Ahead

 ### Priority 1: Performance and Throughput